openhab/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 The sentence "play beethoven on living room" will score 4 when compared with the template containing the dynamic placeholder and 0 when compared with the one without it.
 The action with template "play $* on living room" will be executed.

+### POS Transformation

+POS is a technique which produces tags for each token, here though we are going to use it to match a group of words with a value so we should transform those words to a single token.
+That's the reason why the whitespace character should be replaced by '__' in the POS dictionaries and static values, you can see some examples bellow.

+### Target members:

+When the target of an action is a group item, you can target its members instead.

+You can use the following fields:

+* itemName: name of the item member to target.
+If present the other fields are ignored.
+* itemType: type of the item members to target.
+* requiredTags: allow to restrict the members targeted by tags when matching by type.
+* recursive: when matching by itemType, look for group members in a recursive way, default true.
+* mergeState: on a read action when matching by itemType, merge the item states by performing an AND operation, only allowed for 'Switch' and 'Contact' item types, default false.

 ## Text Preprocessing